 They have a fairly strong belief that events are beyond your control.
 In other words, they do not feel that there is much of a connection between their behavior and their outcomes.
-This means that they are relatively less to likelythan others take credit for their successes or
+This means that they are relatively less likelythan others to take credit for their successes or